Bärengraben: History

 The first records of bears being kept in the city come from 1513, when the chronicler Valerius Anshelm described how the Bernese returned home victorious from the Battle of Novara, carrying both the captured standards and a living bear as spoils of war.

 The first bear pit was at what is still called the Bärenplatz (Bear Plaza).
 The current pit is the fourth such enclosure, following on from pits at various locations around the city, and was first opened in 1857.
 In 1925, a smaller adjacent pit was added to raise the young bear cubs.

 Between 1994 and 1996, the Bärengraben was completely renovated to improve conditions for the bears.
 Despite this, the keeping of bears in what still remained a bear pit led to many complaints.
 This, as well as new legal requirements, prompted a rethink of how the bears should be kept.

 As a result, the BärenPark was opened in 2009, on the steeply sloping land between the Bärengraben and the bank of the River Aar.
 The original bear pit and the BärenPark were linked by a tunnel, allowing the bears to make use of both spaces.
 The smaller pit was no longer used by the bears, but was used instead to give access to the Bärengraben's shop and to provide a performance space.

+In 2015, Schräglift Bärenpark ("Bärenbähnli"), an inclined lift, was built to improve accessibility.